 - Active recovery involves low-intensity movement, such as walking.
 Staying active during recovery is thought to aid the recovery process by facilitating better blood flow, which helps clear lactate from the muscles and replenishes oxygen.7172

 - Passive recovery, which is less common, involves complete rest.
-This tends to be employed during intervals where the intensity is very high and the recovery periods are short, such as the famous Tabata protocol.
+This tends to be employed during intervals where the intensity is very high and the recovery periods are short, such as the famous Tabata training protocol.
 Stopping exercising completely allows the heart rate to decelerate more quickly, requires less energy and allows greater recovery of the muscle.7374

 Choose the length of the recovery intervals